reichaves/environmental-tools/README.md

 ## Acknowledgments

-A special thank you to **Reinaldo Chaves** for creating and sharing the excellent presentation and tipsheet that form the basis of this website.
 Thanks also to the other panelists and GIJC for facilitating this important discussion.